-- Australian Special Operations Command (SOCOMD, Department of Defence)
+- Department of Defence

 - Curtin University

 - Murdoch University

 Safe and effective advanced tactical parachute navigation and manoeuvring under high-risk conditions necessitates repetition-of-practice.
 While knowledge acquisition can occur via traditional training techniques involving training manuals, lectures and procedures practice, experiential learning is limited to actual jumps.
 Compressed timeframes to complete manoeuvres, as well as imposed jump limits and meteorological conditions severely reduce opportunities to practice.
-Each of these individual descents may be interrupted by several hours of fitting and checking equipment, emplaning, climbing to altitude, circling for each individual or team to jump and returning to the administration area or drop zone.
-This project has capacity to revolutionise military parachutist mission planning and training across Defence, starting with a local use case amongst advanced tactical training in Special Operations Command (SOCOMD), through the novel research and development of an immersive virtual reality (IVR) enhanced tactical parachute application to enhance mission planning capability and training of tactics, techniques and procedures otherwise impossible to replicate in real-world environments.
+Each of these individual descents may be interrupted by several hours of fitting and checking equipment, climbing to altitude, circling for each individual or team to jump and returning to the administration area or drop zone.
+This project has capacity to revolutionise military parachutist training across Defence, through the novel research and development of an immersive virtual reality (IVR) enhanced tactical parachute application designed for training of tactics, techniques and procedures otherwise impossible to replicate in real-world environments.

-Each user is able to specify a mission configuration as the location of the landing target, anywhere on the earth, altitude and bearing of the parachute at canopy opening, as well as wind speed and heading at 1000ft altitude intervals between the parachute opening position and the landing target.
 The system recreates a first-person view, visualised and displayed to the user through a virtual reality headset, and allows the user to control a virtual parachute from parachute opening to the point just before the user virtually lands.
 After the VR experience, the system allows users to review their parachute descent.